juanmaperez/encapsulated.io/src/pages/posts/04-values-and-coercion/values-and-coercion.md

   console.log( part1 + age + part2)
 ```

 We can say that this is the way implicit to do coercion and the one that sometimes we don't even know we are doing.
-There are other ways to do it more explicit like using the method String().
+There are other ways to do it more explicitly like using the method String().

 ```javascript
   const age = 18